gru-github/watch4000/README.md

 # watch4000
+*** UPDATE 21-Nov-2022: Brandmeister API V1 seems offline now.
+The used command 'pistar-bmapi' fails with error 404.
+*** Changes for API V2 will come soon ***

 Addon for pi-star running on a DUPLEX (simplex not supported!) hotspot with a Brandmeister server.
 During a running QSO TG4000 calls are not working.
 This software monitors the logfile for TG4000 events and calls bmapi with dropdyn and dropqso.
 Realized by one script and 2 systemd servcices and one path watcher.
 The latter restarts the watcher service if a change to the pi-star log directory occurs.
 This might indicate a logfile change.

 HOWTO:
 BEFORE you install it is recommended, that you backup your SD card.

+PREREQUISITES:
+You need an Brandmeister API key installed via pi-star.

 Installing is easy, login to your ssh console on your raspi running pi-star 4.X: